 Motivation can be intrinsic (from within) or extrinsic (from outside yourself).
-There are several factors that contribute to your motivation levels, and they can affect your productivity, dedication and commitment to work and success.
+Several factors can contribute to your motivation levels, and they can affect your productivity, dedication and commitment to work and success.
 Understanding the different motivations can help you apply valuable lessons to your personal and professional life.
 In this article, we will discuss the different types of motivation and give examples of how to use them in your career.

 What is motivation?

 Motivation is the internal and external factors that contribute to a person’s desire to stay committed or interested in a position, goal or subject.
 To excel in your profession, you will need the motivation to continually pursue your career objectives.